learn-co-students/js-order-of-operations-readme-wdf-000/README.md

 });
 console.log(2);
 ```
 In our new code, both the success and error callbacks will only be executed after `console.log(1)` and `console.log(2)`.
 Nothing new there but which callback is executed is dependent on how the Ajax request completes.
 If the Ajax request fails, the callback provided for error is executed.
 If the Ajax request is successful, the callback provided for success will be executed.
-Let's take a look at how our new code runs.
+Let's take a look at how our new code runs:

 - The `console.log(1)` executes.
 - We make an Ajax request with `$.getJSON`.